parinazt/FSH-demo/README.md

+# IG repo
-# This is a repo containing the documents of developing a demo Implementation Guide (IG) with FHIR Shorthand (FSH).
+This is a repo containing the documents of developing a demo Implementation Guide (IG) with FHIR Shorthand (FSH).